danirus/django-contactme/docs/tutorial.rst

     #-----------------------------------------------------
-    # change get_instance_data in demo/forms.py to force a
+    # change get_instance_data in django_contactme/forms.py to cheat a bit and
-    # submit_date older than 7 days:
+    # make Django believe that the contact form was submitted 7 days ago:

     def get_instance_data(self):
         """